wavebeem/wavebeem.com/src/blog/2020-10-14-tagged-unions.md

 }
 ```

 You can even take it one step further in TypeScript with something called exhaustiveness checking.
-This means that if you add another case to your `State` type, TypeScript will emit a type error until you fix your code to support that newly added case.
+If you add another case to your `State` type, TypeScript will emit a type error until you fix your code to support that newly added case.
 This means that you can automatically find most of the code you need to update when adding new modes.

 ```ts
 function assertNever(value: never): never {